-- Cover it and cook for few minutes.
+- Cover it and cook for a few minutes.
 Remove from the flame.

-- Place the ladleful tomato mixture in serving bowl and topped with onion, sev, green coriander, chilies and papri.
+- Place the ladleful tomato mixture in a serving bowl and topped with onion, sev, green coriander, chillies and papri.

 A Food Blog With Easy to Understand Recipes CLear Discriptions With Pictures And Vedios To Make Restaurent Like Food At Home…